🎵 Healing with Harmony 🎵 is Relaunching January 9, 2025. Learn more!

 In California, anyone 12 or older may consent to mental health treatment if, in the opinion of the therapist, the minor is mature enough to participate in the mental health treatment intelligently.
 Teens who would like to consent privately to their own treatment are welcome to reach out to me.
 Teens who agree to treatment privately are responsible for their own payment and fees.

-How involved are caregivers in the process?
+How involved are caregivers in the therapy process?

 Frequently, caregivers are the ones who arrange therapy services for my adolescent clients, which may include their participation in the initial consultation and scheduling arrangements.
 Once the treatment begins, it’s crucial to emphasize that I provide a high level of confidentiality to the adolescent clients.
 In most cases, I do not routinely engage with parents unless there is a perceived danger, threat, or serious concern for the teen’s well-being.
 When such situations arise, my primary approach is to involve the adolescent in the conversation, ideally with them present in the room.
 This approach is intended to maintain a sense of trust, privacy, and confidentiality, all of which are essential for successful therapy and building a therapeutic relationship.